Palinghamer/MapMyLeuven/README.md

 # MapMyLeuven 🗺️
-A web application that aggregates events happening in Leuven and displays them in a list and on a map with useful information.
+A web application that aggregates events happening in Leuven and displays them on a map.

 The front-end is [hosted](https://palinghamer.github.io/MapMyLeuven/homepage.html) through github pages, and the back-end (Node.js) through Render.com.